manees-singh/TrashTrooper/README.md

 they dangerously close to you already.

 As you collect trash, your health bar will go up.
+There will be one trash added to the screen every 10 seconds, so be quick!

 However, the trash monsters will quickly lower your health when they run into you.